Berberis nervosa: Description

+Taxonomy

+Berberis nervosa was scientifically described and named by German-American botanist Frederick Traugott Pursh in 1813.
+In 1818 Thomas Nuttall placed it in the new genus Mahonia as Mahonia nervosa.
+A paper published by Joseph Edward Laferrière in 1997 summarized the arguments in favor of Berberis as the correct classification.
+As of 2023 most botanists place the entire genus Mahonia within the genus Berberis including Plants of the World Online (POWO) and World Flora Online.

+Distribution and habitat

+It is native to the northwest coast of North America from southern British Columbia south to central California, with an isolated population inland in northern Idaho.
+It is especially common in second growth, Douglas-fir or western redcedar forests, making use of those pools of sunlight that intermittently reach the ground.

+In the Southeastern United States, the species has been classified as an invasive exotic species that may displace native vegetation.

 Ecology

 Low Oregon-grape thrives in sun or shade and is a common or dominant species throughout the understories in montane, sub-montane, and mixed evergreen forests in the Pacific Northwest.
 It reaches greatest abundance on relatively dry and warm sites, but occurs in fairly moist environments as well.
 It grows in a variety of soil types.
 It is restricted to lower elevations, from sea level to 6000 ft.

-Mahonia nervosa can complete its life cycle even in the deep shade of dense hemlock-western redcedar forests, so it is a climax species in old-growth forests where it is often dominant.
+Berberis nervosa can complete its life cycle even in the deep shade of dense hemlock-western redcedar forests, so it is a climax species in old-growth forests where it is often dominant.
 It also occurs in disturbed sites, usually reaching peak abundance from 4 to 10 years after fire or clearcutting.

-The plant can reproduce via seeds or by vegetative means, sprouting from rhizomes which extend laterally through the soil.

 Its foliage is browsed by black-tailed deer and Roosevelt elk in some areas, but is ignored in others.
 Various small mammals feed on the foliage extensively, and it is extremely important food source for the white-footed vole in the Coast Range of Oregon.
 The fruits are eaten by small birds and mammals, and by black-tailed deer in some areas.
-The nectar of the genus Mahonia is favored by the Anna's hummingbird.
+The nectar of the genus Berberis is favored by the Anna's hummingbird.